digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 ignore the change of ``Daml.Script.PartyIdHint`` in ``myFunction``, because it is not in a serializable position.
 This means ``daml-script-lts`` can be kept even though when it is not a valid upgrade from one version to the next.

+**Note:** We still recommend against depending on Daml Script for ledger-uploaded packages, even in this case with non-serializable positions.

 Testing
 =======